createchaos/create_cookiecutter/README.md

 ## How do I use this thing?

-In the terminal, go to the folder where you want to place your project:
+In the terminal or Anaconda prompt, go to the folder where you store all of your projects, (such as "repos", "github" etc.):

 ```
 $ cd <your-projects-folder>
 ```

-Generate a new Cookiecutter template layout:
+Cookiecutter will create a folder for your project and fill it with template files.
+To instigate this this, run the following command and answer the prompts:

 ```
-$ cookiecutter gh:compas-dev/cookiecutter-pypackage
+$ cookiecutter gh:createchaos/create_cookiecutter
 ```

-Go to project folder:
+To access your new project folder via the command line:

 ```
 $ cd <project-slug>